Chimei Museum: Background

 The museum was first established and housed in an administration building of the Chi Mei Corporation in 1992 by the company's founder Shi Wen-long, then relocated to the Tainan Metropolitan Park in 2014, and reopened in 2015.
 Shi is known for his collection of antique violins housed in the museum.
 Besides being an entrepreneur, Shi is also an amateur violinist who has performed in public many times.
 To improve the level of classical music and western art in Taiwan, he founded the Chi Mei Culture Foundation in 1977 and has been providing scholarships through the Chimei Arts Award to developing artists in both classical music and fine arts since 1988.

 Born in 1928 during wartime to a family of 10 children, Shi found escape at a "small local museum in Tainan."
 He later founded Chi Mei Museum in 1992 with the idea of building a museum for all, especially the underprivileged and those "who don't have a chance to travel and see museums abroad."
+He was an amateur performing concert violinist.
+Shi Wen-long died on 18 November 2023, at the age of 95.

 Building

 The museum was designed by architect Tsai Yi-cheng based on a design brief that it inspire a cultural renaissance by incorporating the best of western culture.
 Because of this the museum has a large number of domes, pilasters, and columns.
 It is energy efficient and has a LEED Silver rating.
-The museum’s main building cost NT$2 billion to build.
+The museum's main building cost NT$2 billion to build.

-The museum has a complete luthier’s workshop to support the instrument collection.
+The museum has a complete luthier's workshop to support the instrument collection.